Trump appears to mock teen climate activist Greta Thunberg in tweet

 "I shouldn't be up here.
 I should be back at school on the other side of the ocean," said the 16-year-old from Sweden.
 "Yet you all come to us young people for hope.
 How dare you!
 You have stolen my dreams and my childhood with your empty words."

-"We are in the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth.
-How dare you!" she said.
+"We are in the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth," she added.
 "For more than 30 years, the science has been crystal clear.
 How dare you continue to look away and come here saying that you’re doing enough, when the politics and solutions needed are still nowhere in sight?"

+After the speech, Thunberg’s name was trending worldwide on social media.
+The White House did not immediately respond to a request for comment from NBC News regarding Trump's comments.

 But it also became a flashpoint for some.